 Temporary water tanks helping keep residents cool during hot weather

-A drink of water on a hot day is one way to help beat the heat of a Winnipeg summer.
+A drink of water on a hot day is one way to help beat the heat.
 That’s why we work to have water available for residents during hot weather.

 “Water tanks are one part of our heat response plan and several factors are considered when determining a location for the water tank,” said Lisa Gilmour, the City’s Emergency Management Coordinator.